TonyXu214/learncpp/README.md

 - A numeric promotion is the type conversion of certain narrower numeric types (such as a char) to certain wider numeric types (typically int or double) that can be processed efficiently and is less likely to have a result that overflows.
 - All numeric promotions are value-preserving, which means that the converted value will always be equal to the source value (it will just have a different type).

+Numeric conversions
+- C++ supports another category of numeric type conversions, called numeric conversions.
+These numeric conversions cover additional type conversions between fundamental types.
+- Values converted using a reinterpretive conversion can be converted back to the source type, resulting in a value equivalent to the original value
+- Lossy conversions are potentially unsafe numeric conversions where some data may be lost during the conversion
+- Compilers will generally issue a warning (or in some cases, an error) when an implicit lossy conversion would be performed at runtime.

+Narrowing conversions, list initialization, and constexpr initializers
+- In C++, a narrowing conversion is a potentially unsafe numeric conversion where the destination type may not be able to hold all the values of the source type.
+- Because they can be unsafe and are a source of errors, avoid narrowing conversions whenever possible.
+- In such cases, it is a good idea to convert an implicit narrowing conversion into an explicit narrowing conversion using static_cast
+- When the source value of a narrowing conversion is constexpr, the specific value to be converted must be known to the compiler.
+In such cases, the compiler can perform the conversion itself, and then check whether the value was preserved.
+If the value was not preserved, the compiler can halt compilation with an error.
+If the value is preserved, the conversion is not considered to be narrowing

+Arithmetic conversions
+- If one of these operators is invoked with operands of different types, one or both of the operands will be implicitly converted to matching types using a set of rules called the usual arithmetic conversions